airbusgeo/playground-docs/use_playground_data/README.md

-# Using OneAtlas Playground Data
+# Using Intelligence Playground Data

 Content: